Know before you Go – Uganda Travel Tips and Practical Advice

 You can even buy a local phone with sim-card for about 8 USD and give as a gift when you leave Uganda.

-You can access at one of the many Internet cafe’s that you will find in Kampala and most larger Ugandan cities.
+You can access the Internet at one of the many Internet cafe’s that you will find in Kampala and most larger Ugandan cities.
 Many hotels and guest houses will have internet access.
 WiFi is becoming more common and there are hotspots in Kampala.
 Some restaurants such as coffee shops will offer WiFi for their customers.

 Electrical Current and Plugs: